 Frequently Asked Questions

-Records Management is an essential tool to carry out daily business.
-Here are some of the most commonly asked questions concerning records management, records destruction, and effective day today organization.
-To learn more about records management and to find recommendations please visit our Educational Resources page .
+Records management is an essential tool to carry out daily business.
+Some of the most commonly asked questions concerning records management, records destruction, and effective day to day organization are below.
+To learn more about records management, please visit State Agencies Records Management or Local Government Records Management for more information and best practices.

 Glossary of Terms